THE ASSASSINATION OF SIR HENRY WILSON

 The historian Tim Pat Coogan described the assassination as ‘one of the most indefensible, inefficient and hopelessly heroic deeds of its kind’.

 Precisely how involved Sam Maguire was remains unclear.
 Dunne and O’Sullivan may have been acting of their own accord.
 They may have been following an order given by Collins some time previously.
-In 1953, Joe Dolan, one of Collins’s former intelligence staff, stated that Collins had given this order to Maguire who he in turn passed it on to Dunne and O’Sullivan.
+In 1953, Joe Dolan, one of Collins’s former intelligence staff, stated that Collins had given this order to Maguire who he, in turn, passed it on to Dunne and O’Sullivan.
 Coogan also believes the order was given directly by Collins and delivered via Peg ni Braonain, a young Cumann naBan member.

 However, Collins denied giving the order.
 His supporters generally agree that he gave the order but, amid the excitement of the Treaty and ensuing debates, he either forgot or failed to cancel it.
 His detractors hold that Collins simply lied to save his skin, disowning Dunne and O’Sullivan in the process.

 Britain demanded vengeance for Sir Henry’s death.
 Dunne and O’Sullivan appear to have been acting in support of the anti-Treaty forces who, headed up by Rory O’Connor, had been occupying the Four Courts since mid-April.
 Six days after Sir Henry’s assassination, under pressure from London, Collins ordered the Free State Army to bomb the Four Courts, thus igniting the Civil War.
-Sam Maguire was not the only person to be horrified by the Civil War that erupted afterwards.
+Sam Maguire was not the only person to be horrified by the Civil War that erupted afterward.